 Prograde Digital makes a dual-slot CFexpress A/SDXC UHS-II card reader; you can find it here.

-- DESIGNED FOR LIFE ON THE ROAD: Wherever you go, your included adhesive metal plate attaches the...
+- DESIGNED FOR LIFE ON THE ROAD: Anywhere you go, the magnetic card reader attaches to your laptop with...

 - CFexpress B cards are the same physical dimensions as XQD cards.
 So, in some XQD slots, such as with some of Nikon’s higher-end cameras, you can use either CFexpress B or XQD cards. ↩